Content updated November 2024

 Can I lose my job and my business over this?

 The honest answer to this is yes.
 A PR crisis, if not managed properly, could prove terminal to the business and with it your own job.
-There is a spiral effect on a business during a crisis which can affect so many areas of its operations:
+There can be a great unravelling effect on a business during a crisis when one thing after another goes wrong and which can affect so many areas of its operations:

 If problems like this continue to mount, it’s easy to see how crisis can bring down a business.
 However, the aim of good crisis management is to ensure the business is in a better place when the crisis is over than it was before it arose.
 In a crisis, be aware of the danger, but recognise the opportunity.
 Always take the positive view, instead of thinking of a crisis as a disaster, and use the learnings from the situation to make the business stronger and better.